-The window units are not yet detailed.
+The brick color is suggested by the renderings and the window units are not yet detailed, these should continue to be coordinated with staff.
 Even if the windows are aluminum or aluminum clad, they should have traditional profiles.
 The apparently double-hung windows should have a mullion between them; the present drawing convention suggests instead that they are large, fixed single units.